 - A digital thermometer can be used to monitor fevers and to determine if you should seek more serious medical help.

-- Antihistamine tablets (Benadryl) are useful for keeping allergies and rashes from exotic plants in check.
+- Antihistamine tablets (Benadryl) are useful for keeping allergies and rashes from exotic foods and plants in check.

 - Motion sickness pills (Dramamine) will come in handy on rough bus and boat rides.
 Keep one handy in case your bag is stowed.

-- Multivitamins will supplement your diet and boost your immune system to fight the germs encountered on public transportation.
+- Multivitamins or vitamin drink mixes will supplement your diet and boost your immune system to fight the germs encountered on public transportation.

 Building a First Aid Kit

 Some people opt to start with a purchased first aid kit -- mostly for the nice case -- then add or remove items as necessary.
-Soft cases are best for packing. (check prices online)
+Soft cases are best for packing; a waterproof case is ideal (check prices online).
+Avoid packing heavy liquids that may leak out; look for wipes or travel-sized counterparts.

 Carrying Prescription Medicine

-While getting held up in customs for bringing prescription medicine from home is very rare, better safe than sorry -- particularly if you are carrying a large amount of pills for a long trip.
-Carry your medicine in the original bottle and keep a copy of the prescription handy in case you are questioned.
+While getting held up in customs for bringing prescription medicine from home is very rare, carry your medicine in the original bottle and keep a copy of the prescription handy in case you are questioned -- particularly if you are carrying a large amount of pills for a long trip.

 Buying First Aid Supplies in Asia

-Pharmacists in Asia are usually quite helpful, however, they may or may not know the Western brand names that have become synonymous with first aid specifics.
+Pharmacists in Asia are usually quite helpful, however, they may or may not know the Western brand names that have become synonymous with first-aid items.
 European brands tend to be more common.
-Try asking for a “plaster” rather than a Band-Aid; substitute “Paracetamol” for Tylenol.
+Try asking for a "plaster" rather than a Band-Aid; substitute "Paracetamol" for Tylenol.

 Using Budget Travel Insurance